Sunnis and Shias: Islam's ancient schismWhat are the differences between Sunnis and Shias?

 The Shia claimed the right of Ali, the son-in-law of the Prophet Muhammad, and his descendants to lead the Islamic community.

-These events gave rise to the Shia cult of martyrdom and the rituals of grieving.
+These events gave rise to the Shia concept of martyrdom and the rituals of grieving.

 There is a distinctive messianic element to the faith and Shias have a hierarchy of clerics who practise independent and ongoing interpretation of Islamic texts.